VHDL-LS/rust_hdl/README.md

 ### Status
 - Publishes diagnosics based on parse errors and warnings as well as semantic analysis.
 - Usable today to get full live syntax error checking.
-- Checks for missing declaration of type marks such as `std_logic`
+- Checks for missing and duplicate declarations
-- Supports goto-definition/declaration for type marks.
+- Supports goto-definition/declaration
-- Supports find-references for type marks.
+- Supports find-references

 ## Trying it out
 The language server has a command line binary `vhdl_ls` which implements a stdio based language server.